 The international ORCID researcher identifier is a persistent and unique digital identifier for researchers.
 It is a 16-digit number that distinguishes researchers from each other.

 By creating an ORCID profile for yourself and linking it to your professional information you will ensure that your research outputs are correctly attributed to you.
-Over time, using an ORCID will reduce the need to repeatedly enter the same personal and publication information into different systems.
+ORCID is in a sense a signature that you can attach to your online presence, such as your web pages, blog posts, social media, CV, and email signature.

 ORCID is a non-proprietary and community-based registry of unique identifiers for researchers and authors.
 Community members include individual researchers, authors, publishers (e.g. Elsevier), universities (e.g. MIT), research institutes (e.g. CERN), and scientific associations.